 CRE items will be sampled as part of the audit.
-Panel members are also able to raise concerns about the eligibility of CRE items, which the TEC will follow up with the TEO.
+Panel members are also able to raise concerns about the eligibility of research contribution items, which the TEC will follow up with the TEO.

 Quality Evaluation 2026 Providing ERE outputs